irom-lab/Task_Relevant_OOD_Detection/example_obstacle_avoidance/README.md

 Go to [this link](https://drive.google.com/file/d/1zpqZbxp-7z3HOktoru5qvEx4ah7FBHBM/view?usp=sharing) and download the zip file of all the data used in this example.
 Unzip the folder and place the contents into `./matlab_gen_data/data/` of this repository.
 Alternatively, using Matlab, run `./matlab_gen_data/gen_data.m` to generate all training and testing data necessary for this example.

 #### Training
 You may skip this step and use the pre-trained network in the `weights` folder.
-This pre-trained network was deployed on the hardware example.
+This pre-trained network was deployed on the hardware setup.
 Alternatively, run the following commands to train the network and compute the PAC-Bayes bound:
 ```
 python train.py --step 0  # trains prior